Pioreactor/pioreactor-air-bubbler/README.md

-### Pioreactor air-pump
+### Pioreactor bubbler

-Add an air-pump to your Pioreactor.
-This air-pump can run continuously, or if OD reading is running, will stop during a reading.
+Add an air-pump / bubbler to your Pioreactor.
+This pump can run continuously, or if OD reading is running, will stop during a reading.

 ### Usage
 ```
-pio run air_pump
+pio run bubbler
 ```